 Students are required to give two clear working days’ notice of their inability to attend a booked training session.
 In the event that you do not attend a booked training session and you fail to give the required notice, RED reserves the right to charge for rebooking the session.

 RED is committed to delivering the highest level of training to ensure you pass the examinations successfully.
-We will provide up to 58 hours of in-car training to enable you to qualify at the earliest opportunity.
+The course now includes up to 80 hours of training with a qualified RED Trainer for those who join our course on a Trainee Licence.
+We also provide comprehensive online training and ongoing support from our in-house advisers to enable you to qualify at the earliest opportunity.

 We offer flexible payment options to spread the cost of your training over a period of time.